 In the wake of the recent shutoffs this month, many Californians turned to their home’s solar energy system to keep the lights on and their refrigerator running.
 And you can too, if you’re ever faced with power shutoffs to your home that are more than likely to keep coming to California.
 (Judging from PG&E’s current track record – the chances are high.)

 Make an appointment to talk to our main solar consultant today.
-You’ll get the ball rolling to safeguard yourself from future PG&E electric rates and power shutoffs, all while saving the most money by securing your highest 2019 tax incentive on your new home solar system!
+You’ll get the ball rolling to safeguard yourself from future PG&E electric rates and power shutoffs and be on your way to saving in the new year 2020 and for decades to come.

 To compare solar financing options and see how much you can save, use our solar calculator below.Calculate Your Solar Savings!Schedule Consultation